Corporate Governance

 - Directors who are not involved in business execution are responsible for monitoring and overseeing management; as such, they only receive base compensation.

-- Base compensation
+- Base Compensation

 - Base compensation is according to roles and responsibilities, in order to function as the foundational remuneration for professional duties.

-- Performance-linked compensation
+- Performance-linked Compensation

 - Stock-based compensation is positioned as a medium- and long-term incentive to promote a greater sharing of value with shareholders and sustainable growth for the Company.
 This is paid at a time decided by the Board of Directors.